 I’d love to hear from you if you’ve created your own freelancer portfolio!
 What tools have you used to help you along the way?
 Let me know in the comments if you’ve got any ideas to help with building your freelancer portfolio from scratch!

-As always you can catch up with me over on Twitter, and you might enjoy some of the pins on my Freelancer Tips board on Pinterest too.
+You might enjoy some of the pins on my Freelancer Tips board on Pinterest too.
 Keep your eyes peeled for the next post in my Freelancer’s Guide if you’ve enjoyed this one, and please do give this post a share if you think it’ll be helpful to others.

 Freelancer portfolio FAQs